Toggle: English / Spanish

 Antibiotics are usually not helpful or needed.
 Oxygen therapy may be helpful.

 In cases of swallowing and stomach problems, eating small meals in the upright position can help.
+In severe cases, a feeding tube in the stomach is needed.

 Respiratory failure and death can occur.